 - Receive a certificate to lead Laughter Yoga Sessions (Certified Laughter Yoga teacher) after completion of the weekend.

 - Receive a downloadable zip file filled with printable handouts of laughter benefits, writings and audio/video.

 - After completion you will be listed with Dr. Madan Kataria’s world-wide Laughter Yoga Pro Zone website for six months free of charge.

-- Be eligible for 15 Yoga Alliance total contact hours.
+- Be eligible for 15 Yoga Alliance Training Hours.

 Your Health is a Laughing matter!
 Do you remember Norman Cousin’s ground-breaking research into the power of laughter to heal?
 How it helped him overcome his own illness?
 People who can enjoy a good laugh are healthier, and, now science is validating what the sages of old have been saying all along: That a good belly laugh can improve our health.

 In April of 1997, Swami Vidyananda and I were invited to participate in a staff “Laughing Meditation” at the New York IYI.
 We both enjoyed it so much that we decided to begin it at Yogaville.
 The meditation caught on and now many ashramites, visitors and program participates tickle their funny bones each Thursday evening.

 A wise man once said, “Seriousness is a disease.”
 And, laughter can go a long way in curing it.
 Modern science is discovering the wonderful benefits of laughter and humor.
 Laughter releases the body’s natural hormone, Endorphin, which causes the “natural high” enjoyed by runners.
 It also builds our immune system by increasing our blood’s T-cells, the body’s natural illness fighters and antibodies.